aiberlin/AAT/PROBABALLISTIQ_DRUMMER/README.md

 ##### Audio
-- // Audio libs automatically included by Teensy Audio Design tool
+- Audio libs are automatically included by the Teensy Audio Design tool